swt30/thesis/chapters/04-heating/04-heating.md

 Setting $κ_\mathrm{th} = 0$ has the effect of making the atmosphere isothermal because $\tau$ is constant and the temperature is a function of $\tau$ [@eq:two-stream-temperature-profile].
 [@Fig:opacity] shows that the radius of a planet is smaller for $\kappa_\mathrm{th} = 0$ than when the atmosphere has non-zero opacity.

-\newthought{In contrast}, the visual--thermal opacity ratio $γ$ appears to have a relatively weaker small effect on the final radius ([@fig:opacity-ratio]).
+\newthought{In contrast}, the visual--thermal opacity ratio $γ$ appears to have a relatively weak effect on the final radius ([@fig:opacity-ratio]).
 My models use a fixed $\gamma$ of $0.01$, which is typical for hot ($1000$--$2000\,$K) regions deeper within the atmosphere ($1$--$100\,$bar).
 I also assessed the mass--radius relation for the values [$0.1$, $1$, $10$] which covers the range of $\gamma$ used by @Rogers2010 in their models of hydrogen envelopes.
 The mass--radius relation does not change significantly over this range.

 ![
   The visual/thermal opacity ratio $\gamma$ does not strongly affect the mass--radius relation.
-  Here I test several values on both sides of the $γ=1$ case, where the visual and infra-red opacity are identical.
+  Here I test several values on both sides of the $γ=1$ case, which is where the visual and infra-red opacity are identical.
   I caution that an accurate determination of $\gamma$ in cooler regions of the upper atmosphere ($P < 1\,$bar, $T < 1000\,$K) is difficult due to the domain of the opacity data used to generate the power-law opacities from @Kurosaki2014.
   For this reason I choose a fixed value of $\gamma = 0.01$ in my models.
   Here I show that testing several other values around $\gamma=1$ does not significantly alter the final radius of the planet.